 The Master of Science (MS) in Environmental Health prepares graduates to work as program or project managers, as staff scientists or research associates, or to pursue a doctoral degree.
 As awareness of environmental influences on human health increases among policy makers and the public, opportunities for graduates to make a difference are expanding.
 These opportunities are found in state and federal agencies, town governments, nonprofit organizations, environmental consulting firms, university settings, and industry.
-Students focus in one of four substantive areas: (1) environmental epidemiology, (2) environmental urban and community health, (3) toxicology and risk assessment, or (4) exposure assessment.
+Students focus in one of four substantive areas: (1) environmental epidemiology, (2) urban and community environmental health, (3) toxicology, or (4) exposure and risk assessment.

-MS candidates must complete a total of 48 credits (12 courses), with a minimum grade of B in each required course.
-The degree must be completed in 5 years.
+MS candidates must complete a total of 48 credits with a minimum grade of B in each required course.
+The degree must be completed in five years.

-All students take a common set of six required courses and must earn a B or better in all six courses.
+All students take a common set of seven required courses and must earn a B or better in all seven courses.

 - EH 710 Basic Human Physiology